theramiyer/blog/content/post/2019/capitalism-communism-socialism-wtf-ism.md

 I'm not a political analyst; I'm as far from it as you can get.
 I have natural dislike towards politics.
 However, I remember my lessons in civics.
 What I've said is more from a citizen's standpoint in terms of civics, rather than politics.
 That is to not only say that I'm non-aligned to any of the parties, but also that I know what I should, when voting for the person to represent my constituency, and therefore, my country.

 Also, being someone who understands that Left -- right is a spectrum, and not being bipolar (and that I can overcome compulsion) I agree _and disagree_ with the stands that political parties take.
 I am someone who can (and does) differentiate between political parties and the government.
-For instance, if I were in favour of {{< smallcaps "ABC" >}}, but {{< smallcaps "XYZ" >}} led the government, I would be in favour of the policies and schemes that {{< smallcaps "XYZ" >}} brought in if they were favourable to the country, and be happy to oppose unfavourable policies that {{< smallcaps "ABC" >}} advocates.
+For instance, if I were in favour of {{< abbr "ABC" >}}, but {{< abbr "XYZ" >}} led the government, I would be in favour of the policies and schemes that {{< abbr "XYZ" >}} brought in if they were favourable to the country, and be happy to oppose unfavourable policies that {{< abbr "ABC" >}} advocates.